 - Warehouse B is depicted as 217,300 square feet, with a similar height to Warehouse A. It would bring 191 semi truck trips daily.
 The site has 1,004 trees; 848 of them are in the interior area (not in the required buffer) and largely expected to be lost to construction.
 Read the notice of application.
-Comments in opposition to this warehouse must be submitted by Oct.
-30. Email them or mail/drop them off at Federal Way City Hall.
+SWC submitted comments in opposition to the proposal by the Oct.
+30 deadline.
+SWC also facilitated a community letter of opposition that was eventually signed by more than 400 people.

 Campus named to state preservation group's 'Most Endangered Places' list

 The Washington Trust for Historic Preservation has named the former Weyerhaeuser Corporate Campus to its 2017 Most Endangered Places list.
 Read our nomination of the campus.
 The Trust made special presentation at the June 6 Federal Way City Council meeting.

 This is the Trust’s 25th year of bringing awareness to buildings, sites and historic places around the state that are threatened by development or neglect.
 Of 150 properties the Trust has named to its list during that time, 100 have been saved.
 This means that SWC has gained another significant partner in efforts to preserve, protect and retain the unique character of the campus.